stakater/developer-handbook/content/git/tbd.md

 One of the key technical practices that underpin this method of development, is working in "Small, incremental changes over big bang changes".
 Once your team embraces this practice, and the mindset behind it, you will find that your code reviews are rarely delayed more than a couple of hours.
 Because pull requests are very small, code reviews are very easy, so they happen more often.

 You can also work with your team to prioritise continuous flow throughput.
-That means, if a pull request is up for review, it is effectively a blocker for someone else's progress; so everyone prioritises dropping what they are doing to do the code review as fast as they can to unblock any work clogging up.
+That means, if a pull request is up for review, it is effectively a blocker for someone else progress; so everyone prioritises dropping what they are doing to do the code review as fast as they can to unblock any work clogging up.

 Continuous deployment is a similar example: If you release a small amount of code to production, you have less to test, less to break and less to go wrong.
 And if something does go wrong, you are way more likely to understand what caused it because the changes to that environment were smaller and happened closer to the time of release, so they're easier to remember and resolve.